 Tafelmusik, Canada’s award-winning orchestra on period instruments, has become an internationally recognized ensemble lauded by Gramophone Magazine as “one of the world’s top baroque orchestras.”
-Founded in 1979 by Kenneth Solway and Susan Graves, Tafelmusik Baroque Orchestra has been under the inspired leadership of Music Director Jeanne Lamon since 1981.
-After a remarkable 33 seasons Jeanne will be stepping down as full-time Music Director of Tafelmusik in 2014.
-During this exciting time in Tafelmusik’s history Jeanne will continue to be involved with the orchestra as well as the search for a new Music Director.
+Founded in 1979 by Kenneth Solway and Susan Graves, Tafelmusik Baroque Orchestra was under the inspired leadership of Music Director Jeanne Lamon from 1981-2014.
+After a remarkable 33 seasons Jeanne stepped down as full-time Music Director of Tafelmusik in May 2014.
+Jeanne continues to be involved with the orchestra as well as the search for a new Music Director.
 With its artist-focused mandate and commitment to excellence and innovation, Tafelmusik is actively creating new contexts for the performance of baroque and classical music.

 In January 2012, Tafelmusik launched its own independent label, Tafelmusik Media, which encompasses new digital, live performance, studio CD and DVD recordings, and re-releases of previous Tafelmusik recordings from SONY Classical and CBC Records.
 The new Watch and Listen site was also launched as the precursor for Tafelmusik’s future digital concert hall, which in the future will feature live concert broadcasts and podcasts via social media and on internet television.
 Tafelmusik Media recordings are distributed by Naxos USA and Naxos Global Logistics.